billw2/rpi-clone/README.md

     -x      - use set -x for very verbose bash shell script debugging -V      - print rpi-clone version.
 ```
++ If /etc/fstab uses device names:
+	+ SD card to bootable USB flash or hard disk clones: use "-e sdX"
+      to set up the destination fstab and cmdline.txt.
+	+ USB disk to SD card slot (mmcblk0) clones: "-e mmcblk0p" is assumed.
++ rpi-clone version 1 briefly had a -s option that is replaced with a
+  -s option that has different meaning.

 ## Raspberry Pi SD Card Booted Examples
 #### First clone to a new SD card